Execution of Texas inmate scheduled for today now in question after he’s called to testify before state committee - KVIA

 Earlier Wednesday, the Texas Board of Pardons and Paroles declined to recommend clemency after his attorneys requested his death sentence be commuted to a lesser penalty – or that the inmate be granted a 180-day reprieve to allow time for his appeals to be argued in court.

-Without the recommendation of the parole board, GOP Gov. Greg Abbott is limited to issuing a one-time, 30-day delay of the execution to allow court appeals to play out.
+Without the recommendation of the parole board, Abbott, the GOP governor, is limited to issuing a one-time, 30-day delay of the execution to allow court appeals to play out.
 CNN has reached out to Abbott’s office for comment.

 ‘I am ashamed,’ former detective says